US hands Bagram Airfield to Afghans after nearly 20 years

 In a worrying development, the government has resurrected militias with a history of brutal violence to assist the Afghan security forces.
 At what had all the hallmarks of a final press conference, Gen. Miller this week warned that continued violence risked a civil war in Afghanistan that should have the world worried.

-At its peak, Bagram Airfield saw more than 100,000 U.S. troops pass through its sprawling compound barely an hour's drive north of the Afghan capital Kabul.
+At its peak around 2012, Bagram Airfield saw more than 100,000 U.S. troops pass through its sprawling compound barely an hour's drive north of the Afghan capital Kabul.

 The departure is rife with symbolism.
 Not least, it’s the second time that an invader of Afghanistan has come and gone through Bagram.